-With the end of the year upon us, more than a few clients have reached out to see what could be done to reduce their taxes in 2018+.
+More than a few clients have reached out to see what could be done to reduce their taxes.
 For some, a big tax bill is coming because of the sale of their business.
 For others, it was the sale of real estate.
 For still others, it was just a really great year given the many positive things happening in America economically.
 Regardless of the reason, we have found many in significant distress over the amount of taxes due.

 For the last two years, a dear friend in the advanced planning arena has been after me to investigate Pooled Income Funds (PIF), and specifically – a “young” PIF … one less than three years old.
 I now understand why Randy was so excited about this planning technique, and I take solace in the knowledge that very few advisers, yet alone their clients, have even heard of this idea.
 So, here is a high-level “fly by” on the benefits and drawbacks of a “young” PIF – which will allow you to reduce your taxes, receive income, and at the same time, help the public good …”Imagine That™!”